jaredallard/klekfi/docs/DESIGN.md

 ### Endpoints

-- `CreateSession() string` - Creates a new session for the machineID and returns it.
-- `GetKey(sessionID string) string` - If connected to a client through `SubmitKey`, returns the key, otherwise waits for a period of time then the caller should retry the endpoint (polling).
+- `GetKey() string` - If connected to a client through `SubmitKey`, returns the key, otherwise waits for a period of time then the caller should retry the endpoint (polling).
 - `ListSessions() []MachineID` - Returns a list of machine IDs waiting for a key to be provided.
-- `SubmitKey(key []byte, machineID string)` - If a session is present for the provided `machindID`, then the key is stored in memory on the server side and provided when `GetKey` is next called by the machine.
+- `SubmitKey(key []byte, machineID string)` - If a session is present for the provided `machineID`, then the key is stored in memory on the server side and provided when `GetKey` is next called by the machine.
   Note that `key` is expected to be encrypted to the `machineID`'s public key, which is obtained through `ListSessions` beforehand.